 There are few link-related off-page SEO factors that influence search engine rankings:

 - Referring domains: Having links from a variety of domains not only helps in higher rankings but also increases organic search traffic.

 - Link authority: Quality matters when it comes to link building.
 When a particular site with higher authority points to another site, the site will be seen as an authority in the eyes of search engines.

-- Do-follow & No follow links: According to Google, only links with do-follow tags are prioritized and links with no follow tag do not provide any value.
+- Do-follow & No-follow links: According to Google, only links with do-follow tags are prioritized and links with no follow tag do not provide any value.
 But, it is important to have a combination of both to show that the site is acquiring links naturally.
-Moreover, no follow links can drive referral traffic as well.
+Moreover, no-follow links can drive referral traffic as well.

 - Anchor text: The clickable link words used to link one web page to another.
 In the past, SEO experts suggested using keyword-rich anchor text to add more value to the link.
-But, after Google’s Penguin algorithm update has indicated that using keyword-rich anchor text link building to manipulate search rankings can result in Google Penalty.
+But, Google’s Penguin algorithm update has indicated that using keyword-rich anchor text link building to manipulate search rankings can result in Google Penalty.

 - Relevance: Other than link authority, the relevancy of the link matters too.
 According to recent research, relevance is more important than authority.
-But, it is better to focus on acquiring authority link from relevant sites that competitors find harder to acquire.
+But, it is better to focus on acquiring authority links from relevant sites that competitors find harder to acquire.

 Off-page SEO is slightly harder than on-page SEO as you don’t have full control over off-page SEO factors.
 But trust me, when there is something harder to do, the result will be better.

 You can’t ignore off-page SEO efforts if you want to position yourself as an SEO expert.